sodadata/docs/_includes/glossary-monitor.md

-A set of details you define in Soda Cloud which Soda SQL used when it ran a scan.
-Sometimes referred to in other systems as a "data quality rule".
-Soda Cloud displays Soda Core check results as Monitors.<br /> See [Create monitors and alerts]({% link soda-cloud/monitors.md %}).
+(Deprecated) A set of details you define in Soda Cloud which Soda SQL used when it ran a scan.
+Now deprecated and replaced by a [check](#check).